-The ARG is governed by an Executive Committee comprised of all Senior Scientists, the Scientific Director, the Executive Director, Administrative Services Manager, and two other elected scientists who serve as at-large members.
-The Scientific and Executive Directors are appointed by the committee to serve renewable two year terms.
+ARG is governed by an executive committee comprised of senior scientists, the scientific director, administrative services manager, and three other elected staff who serve as at-large members for three years.
+The scientific director is appointed by the committee to serve a renewable two-year term.
 Members represent the breadth of research interests, administrative knowledge and leadership experience necessary to ensure the mission, strategic direction and goals of the organization are met.
-All staff are encouraged to participate on a variety of sub committees that advise the Executive Committee.
+All staff are encouraged to participate on a variety of subcommittees that advise the executive committee.

 Cheryl J. Cherpitel, Dr.PH, Senior Scientist at ARG, an adjunct professor at the University of California at Berkeley’s School of Public Health, and Director of the World Health Organization Collaboration Centre on Alcohol Epidemiology and Injury.
 Between November 2004 and 2008 she served on NIAAA’s National Advisory Council.
 In addition, she has served as a consultant for the National Institutes of Health, the World Health Organization, and the Pan American Health Organization.
 She has also served on the Initial Review Group of the NIAAA’s Clinical and Treatment Subcommittee.
 Dr. Cherpitel’s research areas of interest include: alcohol-related casualties and violence-related injuries in emergency room (ER) populations internationally; the validity of self-reported alcohol consumption based on breathalyzer readings in the ER; and screening for alcohol problems in health care settings and in the general population.
 Cherpitel holds a bachelor’s in nursing from the University of California at San Francisco and a doctorate in epidemiology from the University of California at Berkeley’s School of Public Health.